 Meibomian Gland Dysfunction (MGD)

-Meibomian gland dysfunction (MGD) accounts for the majority of dry eye cases.
-It results when an abnormality or blockage occurs in the small meibomian glands, located in your lower eyelid.
-As a result, the tiny glands are unable to produce the lipids needed to maintain the right balance for the optimum quality and functioning of the tears.
+Meibomian gland dysfunction (MGD) accounts for the majority of cases of dry eye syndrome.
+It occurs when an abnormality or blockage occurs in the small meibomian glands, which are located in your lower eyelid.
+This then prevents these tiny glands from producing the lipids needed to maintain the right balance for the optimum quality and functioning of the tears.
 A shortage of these lipids can cause the tears in your eyes to evaporate too quickly, resulting in dry eyes.

 Blepharitis is an inflammation of the eyelids.
 The affected area is usually at the very end of the eyelid, located at the base of the eyelashes.
 This inflammation causes the tips of the eyelid to swell up, appear red and inflamed, and produce infected debris called scurf.
-If you think you may be suffering from this eye condition, contact us today.
+If you think you may be suffering from this eye condition and are now seeking effective treatment, contact us today.